 With roughly 2250 acres of diverse forest areas, Parque Florestal de Monsanto is the largest urban forest in Europe.
 Overlooking the city and the Ponte 25 de Abril, it’s mostly filled with pine trees offering several leisure and sports areas, including children’s playgrounds, soccer fields, basketball courts, a skate park and several picnic areas.
 It’s connected to the top side of Parque Eduardo VII through Monsanto’s Green Lane, a 2.5km ‘green corridor’ that can be used to reach the city center by foot or by bicycle.

-If you’re staying at Corinthia Lisbon, take advantage of the running club provided by The Spa and combine the freshness of Monsanto’s air with a jog lead by one of our personal trainers.
+If you’re staying at Corinthia Lisbon, take advantage of the running club provided by THE SPA by Corinthia Lisbon and combine the freshness of Monsanto’s air with a jog lead by one of our personal trainers.

 The largest park in the centre of the city ascends one of Lisbon’s hills.
 From the top you can see Marquês de Pombal, Avenida da Liberdade, São Jorge Castle and the River Tagus.
 Inside the park, attractions of note include a greenhouse built in the 1930s, with several plants brought from tropical climates.
 It is one of Lisbon’s most important green areas, also considered a living museum and featuring small ponds, waterfalls, some statues, hundreds of different species of plants and a warm greenhouse.
 The park’s name is a tribute to the English monarch Edward VII, who visited Lisbon in 1903, five centuries after the Anglo-Portuguese Alliance.